-The Marshes of Glynn Libraries is launching an early literacy project called Take 5 that will begin the week of February 28 and continue through the week of March 28.
-This is the second year for this project, which has been expanded from FACES/Leaps and Bounds to include all Glynn County Schools pre-kindergarten students.
+The Marshes of Glynn Libraries is launching a family engagement outreach project called Take 5 that will begin the week of August 22 and continue through the week of September 19.
+This is the third phase for this project, which has been expanded from all Glynn County Schools pre-kindergarten classrooms to Head Start and private daycares or childcare centers.

 The goal of Take 5 is to provide parents and caregivers with information about practices they can use with their children to prepare them for learning to read.
 For five consecutive weeks, students will receive a bag to take home that contains books, toys, and activities grouped according to one of the five themes: talking, singing, reading, writing, and playing.